WXMG (FM): Station history

-Country (1958-2013)
+Country (1958–2013)

 The station first went on the air in December 1958 as WHOK-FM, making it one of Central Ohio's oldest FM stations.
-It was the FM counterpart to WHOK AM 1320 (now WLOH).
+It was the FM counterpart to WHOK (1320 AM, now WLOH).
 For decades, WHOK-FM was a country music station, using the "K95.5" moniker.
 From September 7, 2003, to January 8, 2007, WHOK-FM played mainly classic country as "Country Legends K95.5".

-The relaunch of the station in January 2007 (which saw its moniker changed to "95.5 The Hawk," and a new 50/50 classic and current country balance taking place) coincided with a change in ownership from CBS Radio to Wilks Broadcasting.
+The relaunch of the station in January 2007 (which saw its moniker changed to "95.5 The Hawk", and a new 50/50 classic and current country balance taking place) coincided with a change in ownership from CBS Radio to Wilks Broadcasting.
 Accordingly, the station completely revamped its website and as of May 2007, the new WHOK.com was rolled out, offering artist and concert links as well as a streaming audio feature by which users can "listen live" anytime.

-Beginning in January 2009, WHOK-FM incorporated more of the classic country back into its playlist, going all the way back to the 1950s with songs by Hank Williams, Sr., some early Johnny Cash and George Jones numbers, and rare gems by Tammy Wynette and Billy "Crash" Craddock, to name a few.
+Beginning in January 2009, WHOK-FM incorporated more of the classic country back into its playlist, dating back to the 1950s with songs by Hank Williams, Sr., some early Johnny Cash and George Jones numbers, and rare gems by Tammy Wynette and Billy "Crash" Craddock, to name a few.
 However, the station did not present this to listeners as a change in format; the branding of the station was still "95.5 The Hawk" and the website still displayed the same look and feel as before, albeit with more classic country artists.
 The playlist extended into the 1990s and early 2000s (e.g. Garth Brooks, Alan Jackson, Faith Hill) but no current or recent titles were played outside of certain syndicated shows.

 On January 16, 2012, the station reverted to the K95.5 branding, and readopted a mix of newer and classic country with the positioner "New Country and the Legends".
 The classic component continued to differentiate WHOK-FM from its sister WNKK (Wink 107.1), which exclusively played new country.